orgmycology/astropy_report/sections/4_improving_participation.md

 ### Code Quality and Maintenance

-There were some concerns about quality and purity of code coming before some more practical concerns.
-Also an observation of a need for more people with the role of "maintainer".
-It is clear that community members value code quality and stability of code that comes from the community.
+There were some concerns about project maintainers prioritizing quality and purity of code over more practical concerns.
+One respondent suggested that the project assign more people the role of "maintainer".
+It is clear that community members value code quality and stability of code that comes from the community, but understand the labor demands of these successes.

 > I perceive the community to be snobbish about code quality / purity, while at the same time undermining itself with things like cosmetic changes to API options that breaks my code whenever I upgrade to the latest version.